Adam: Dense Retrieval Distillation with Adaptive Dark Examples: Experiments

 We have analyzed the overall performance on two benchmarks and proved the effectiveness of our method.
 Here, we conduct ablation studies to verify the indispensability of each crucial design.
 We provide the results of the ablation study in Table~\ref{tab:ablation}.

-{\textit{Dark examples.}} Recall that we propose two types of methods to construct dark examples: (1) mixing negatives (MixNeg) with the positive to make negatives more relevant to the query, and (2) polluting positives (MixMask) to make positives not that relevant.
-We first test the individual effect of MixNeg and MixMask.
+{\textit{Dark examples.}} Recall that we propose two types of methods to construct dark examples: (1) strengthening negatives ($\mathcal{N}^{rein}$) by mixing with the positive to make negatives more relevant to the query, and (2) polluting positives (($\mathcal{N}^{mask}$)) to make positives not that relevant.
+We first test the individual effect of $\mathcal{N}^{rein}$ and $\mathcal{N}^{mask}$.
 When removing each of them individually, performance drops can be observed.
 And when we remove both of them, the model performs worse.
-This observation indicates that the incorporation of both MixNeg and MixMask is beneficial to the overall performance.
+This observation indicates that the incorporation of both $\mathcal{N}^{rein}$ and $\mathcal{N}^{mask}$ is beneficial to the overall performance.

 {\textit{Distillation with adaptive dark examples.}} In addition to dark examples, we also introduce a self-paced distillation algorithm that can better transfer dark knowledge with adaptive dark examples.
 When this strategy is removed, we create dark examples for all the training instances.
 It can be seen that distillation adaptively using the subset of instances that the teacher is most confident is better than using the whole training set, which is in accord with our assumption that the instances with higher confidence are a better carrier of knowledge.